- North Allegheny School District

 - Untreated hyperglycemia can result in diabetic ketoacidosis (DKA), which is a life-threatening complication of diabetes.

-Researchers do not completely understand why some people develop Type I Diabetes and others do not.
+Risk Factors Associated with Type I Diabetes It is recommended that children displaying warning signs and symptoms associated with Type I Diabetes, described below, should be screened (tested) for the disease by their healthcare provider.
+Risk Factors Researchers do not completely understand why some people develop Type I Diabetes and others do not.
 However, having a family history of Type I Diabetes can increase the likelihood of developing Type I Diabetes.
 Other factors might play a role in developing Type I Diabetes, including environmental triggers such as viruses.
 Type I Diabetes is not caused by diet or lifestyle choices.
+Warning Signs and Symptoms Associated with Type I Diabetes and Diabetic Ketoacidosis Warning signs and symptoms of Type I Diabetes in children develop quickly, in a few weeks or months, and can be severe.
+If your child displays the warning signs below, contact your child's primary health care provider or pediatrician for a consultation to determine if screening your child for Type I Diabetes is appropriate: - Increased thirst

 - Increased urination, including bed-wetting after toilet training